gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/importing/import_from_gitfusion.md

 the same set of files.
 Helix provides simplified interfaces which are easier for some team members to learn and use than Git.

 With Helix's exclusive file locking support, teams working with unmergable digital assets can collaborate without overwriting each other's work.
 Git Fusion respects these locks and prevents Git pushes from overwriting locked files.

 Additionally, mirroring through Git Fusion allows “narrow cloning,” where you create small Git repositories that are subsets of the much larger Helix Versioning Engine monorepo.
 Git repositories perform best when the repository is at most 1 GB in size, whereas a Helix Versioning Engine can store petabytes of data.

 You can create multiple Git repositories from overlapping sets of files stored in a Helix Versioning Engine.
 Commits from one Git repo are recreated in other repositories that share those files.
 Continuous integration systems can run directly against the Helix Versioning Engine to catch dependencies across Git repositories, while allowing developers to work with smaller, high-performing repositories.

 ### Requirements

 *   Helix Git Fusion 2015.2, or newer.
 *   Helix GitSwarm 2015.3, or newer.
 *   Helix Versioning Engine (P4D) version 2015.1/1171507, or newer.
+    *   A user in the Helix Versioning Engine with the following attributes:
+        * a normal user (not operator or service users)
+        * a member of the `git-fusion-pull` group
+        * must have write access via Helix protections to:
+            * `//.git-fusion/repos/...` (to allow GitSwarm to create `auto_create` repos.
+            * `//.git-fusion/users/<GitSwarm user>/...` (for SSH access)
+            * `//<all Git Fusion depot roots accessed by GitSwarm>`

 ### Recommendations